You might have started your writing business because you love to write.

 You don’t want to use a system that’s super easy for you but a pain for your clients, or vice versa.

-Envision how your ideal scenario would play out once someone wants to hire you and consider using digital payment processors like PayPal, Braintree, or Stripe to make that your standard procedure.
+Envision how your ideal scenario would play out once someone wants to hire you, and then select a digital payment processor, like PayPal or Square.
+That’ll be your standard procedure.

 More on outlining your terms of service and payment policy below.

-A dedication to ongoing education is crucial for professional writers who are business owners.
-Let’s look at entrepreneurial actions you’ll need to learn about and perform.
+Since ongoing education is crucial for writing business owners, let’s look at entrepreneurial actions you’ll need to learn about and perform.

 1. Draft a budget